moby/moby/docs/sources/use/port_redirection.md

     # Bind UDP port 5353 of the container to UDP port 53 on 127.0.0.1 of the host machine.
     docker run -p 127.0.0.1:53:5353/udp <image> <cmd>

-The command `docker port`{.docutils .literal} lists the interface and port on the host machine bound to a given container port.
+The command `docker port` lists the interface and port on the host machine bound to a given container port.
 It is useful when using dynamically allocated ports: